roc-lang/roc/editor/editor-ideas.md

     * Searchbar for examples/docs.
 With permission search strings could be shared with the platform/package authors so they know exactly what their users are struggling with.
 * Show productivity/feature tips on startup.
 Show link to page with all tips.
 Allow not seeing tips next time.
 * Search friendly editor docs inside the editor.
 Offer to send search string to Roc maintainers when no results, or if no results were clicked.
 * File history timeline view.
 Show timeline with commits that changed this file, the number of lines added and deleted as well as which user made the changes.
+Arrow navigation should allow you to quickly view different versions of the file.
 * Suggested quick fixes should be directly visible and clickable.
 Not like in vs code where you put the caret on an error until a lightbulb appears in the margin which you have to click for the fixes to apppear, after which you click to apply the fix you want :( .

 #### Autocomplete